Trial Participation FAQs

 All people with MS who were screened for the trial for Analysis Stage 1 had one MRI scan at screening, before starting the trial.
 These participants who went on to enter the trial will have three more: at 6 months, 18 months, and 24 months - all on the same scanner.

 We won’t know if these drugs slow disability progression until 2028 at the earliest.
-This is because Octopus is combining what would normally be two separate trials into one.
+This is because the trial is combining what would normally be two separate trials into one.

 At visits, participants will be seen by different members of the hospital study team including research nurses, doctors responsible for overseeing the treatment, and other doctors responsible for carrying out neurological assessments.
 There will also be an admin support team, who will help book appointments either at the visit or by telephone.